-- A former board of health chair found to have violated G.L. c.
+- Former Charlton Board of Health chair Elliot Burlingame found to have violated G.L. c.
 268A, s.
 23(b)(3) for offering a house at below market value to a former health agent.

 - Whitman department of public works manager violated section 23(b)(2) when he had his personal vehicle repaired using public resources.